sabakuran/eslamp/README.md

 ## License
 [WTFPL](https://github.com/sabakuran/eslamp/blob/main/LICENSE)<br>
 I don't really care whatever you do with it.
-Improve it, fork it, steal it, up to you.
+Improve it, steal it, sell it, claim it as your own, up to you.
 It's messy code anyways.